 Since the original quote or the text written by the original writer can be clarified but not altered, this sentence couldn’t be changed to, “[Justin Rowley] sacked half of the town’s municipal workers.”
 Instead of replacing text, the square brackets would be used to clarify the text by writing, “The Mayor of Demby [Justin Rowley], upon learning of the scandal, sacked half of the town’s municipal workers.”
 Using square brackets adds clarifying information.
 Using parentheses around his name would be misleading because it would imply his name appeared in the original text as an aside.

-In summation, authors, editors, and scholars use the parentheses mainly to include additional information, clarify existing information.
-And establish a hierarchy of the importance of information in a sentence.
+In summation, authors, editors, and scholars use the parentheses mainly to include additional information or clarify existing information and establish a hierarchy of the importance of information in a sentence.

 We have loads of happy clients from all over the world…here are some of them!
 (Refresh the page to view more.)